Entarra/Entarra/README.md

 ### Hi there 👋

+I'm just a silly, self-taught "programmer" that mostly write little greasemonkey scripts to tweak and "hack" websites I frequent.
+As such I mainly write in Javascript, but know some CSS and HTML too, even if I'm well behind the current spec on all three.

 <!--
 **Entarra/Entarra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.